futzu/umzz/README.md

 </details>

 #### `[-t TIME]`
-* new target segment duration.
+* New target segment duration.
 Default is 2 seconds.